lgueye/trading-platform/README.md

 A trading system is a good candidate because there are events everywhere:

-- when a user expresses its intent trade goods on the market (buy/sell a quantity of a tradable)
+- a user expressing its intent to trade goods on the market (buy/sell a quantity of a tradable)
-- when the intent is matched on the market by a counterpart
+- a user intent matched on the market by a counterpart
-- when the trade is booked (as in book-keeping)
+- a trade booked (as in book-keeping) for portfolio balance, taxes, etc
-- when a price change impacts its portfolio valuation
+- price changes which impact portfolio valuations

 One can hardly imagine the complexity of the impacts of such events in real life but we'll keep it intentionally simple